 The steering committee and Agnew::Beck staff gathered input from the community through presentations and focus groups and a survey fielded from February 14 to May 1, 2024.
 See Appendix D for Community Engagement and Survey Results.

 The draft plan was presented and reviewed at a Work Session with the Anchorage Assembly on May 10, 2024.
-The Assembly reviewed the draft plan at several worksessions and committee meetings over the summer of 2024 before final adoption.
+The final draft of the plan was presented to the Anchorage Assembly and adopted in June 2024.